Chickery's Travels

 • Prevent barking.
 Practice getting your dog’s attention to easily redirect him if he barks at people or other dogs.
 If you know your dog acts this way, only allow him in the yard when supervised.
 Learn how to handle barking and other common behavior issues here.

 • Only let your dog greet a stranger if they ask.
-The same rule applies if you see another dog and owner approaching.
+The same rule applies if you see another dog and its owner approaching.
 Ask first and respect the other’s response.

 • Always leash your dog on walks.
 Not everyone is comfortable around dogs.
 Keep your dog close to you and stay alert to others.
 Your leash should be short enough to prevent your dog from contacting or jumping on passersby.

-• Don’t play while on leash.
+• Don’t play while on a leash.
 If you meet another dog on a walk (and it’s alright with their owner) let the dogs sniff each other for five seconds and move on.
 Letting your dog play with another dog while on a leash can result in injury and teach your dog that all dogs enjoy this kind of interaction, although many don’t.

 • Be aware of other people’s feelings.
 If your dog does something to upset someone (jumping up, barking) apologize to them and take measures to prevent the situation from reoccurring.

-Struggling to Find Dog Friendly Campgrounds?
+Struggling to Find Dog-Friendly Campgrounds?

 GoPetFriendly.com is a great resource that provides detailed pet policies for many campgrounds including any breed restrictions they impose.
-They have several pet-friendly destination guides, and I highly recommend reading their article, Best Dog Friendly National Parks.
+They have several pet-friendly destination guides, and I highly recommend reading their article, Best Dog-Friendly National Parks.

 BringFido.com also provides information on pet-friendly campgrounds.